 While we have not pinpointed the exact origin of the BSF yet, we do know where these little bugs are typically found.
 The simple answer is anywhere hot!
 But it?s a little more complicated than that.

-While high humidity (>60%) is preferred it is not the most important factor for sustaining a colony.
+While high humidity (>60%) is preferred, it is not the most important factor for sustaining a colony.
 Really the only criteria for the BSF to establish is temperatures above 20?C (66?F) for more than a season or two.

 Soldier flies are naturally found in compost heaps and manure.
-During the World War II era and proceeding times people often moved things like fertilizers (i.e. the product of composting) without realizing they often housed other organisms.
-While this is speculation, in the near future we hope to trace the black solider flies’ origin and understand how they have migrated throughout the world.
+During the World War II era and before, people often moved things like fertilizer (the product of composting) without realizing it was often housing other organisms.
+While this is speculation, we hope to better understand how BSF have migrated throughout the world in the near future.